paul0rocha/paul0rocha/README.md

 ### Hey, I'm Paulo Rocha! 👋

-I work as a Systems Analyst, helping to create and implement new projects for clients in the logistics area (transport and warehouse).
-I oversee all stages, from planning and creating tests to completing the project.
+I work as a Systems Analyst, executing and supporting new projects for clients in the logistics area (transport and warehouse).
+I participate in all stages, from planning and creating tests to completing the project.
 I have experience in system integrations and logistics projects.

 I develop solutions using software, PL/SQL, Python, and SQL to create reports, analyze data, and improve processes.
 I also have experience with API integrations (including n8n/AI), creating reports with Power BI, and implementing systems for logistics operations.